Participants Needed for Multi-State Research Study

 NHERI is currently collecting data for analysis and summary through a short, anonymous survey.
 No student’s or family’s personally identifying information will be released to NHERI.
 Research reports based on the data may then be presented to outlets such as HEAV’s website, legislators, policymakers, the homeschool community, or scholarly journals.
 Participants should plan to complete the survey after receiving their student’s testing ID Number and before their student takes their test.

-BJU Press will create reports provided to NHERI with student score data identified by an assigned student ID number only.
+The reports provided to NHERI with student score data will be identified by an assigned student ID number only.
 Any such reports will contain student ID numbers but will have no personally identifying information for the students or families.
-(BJU Press maintains their customer files, including student ID and test scores, as part of their regular operation whether you test with them individually or in conjunction with HEAV.)
-Only families who complete the anonymous survey, order a test through HEAV’s Parent Portal, and include their student’s ID number will be included in the BJU Press reports provided to NHERI.
+(BJU Press or Seton Testing maintains their customer files, including student ID and test scores, as part of their regular operation whether you test with them individually or in conjunction with HEAV.)
+Only families who complete the anonymous survey, order a test through HEAV’s Parent Portal, and include their student’s ID number will be included in the BJU Press or Seton reports provided to NHERI.

 Research Agreement & Survey